 Also in the fall of 2012, Unscripted with Alan Flurry launched on WUGA-TV.
 Unscripted is a 30-minute interview show wherein Flurry interviews distinguished guests to Athens and the UGA campus.
 Episodes include interviews with filmmaker Sterlin Harjo, 2008 Libertarian Party presidential candidate Bob Barr, artist Nicola López, poet Anne Waldman, historian Peter Wood and actor Brian Reddy, political consultant Paul Begala, journalist Ntone Edjabe, Native Canadian novelist Joseph Boyden and art critic Jed Perl.

-Flurry’s latest novel is Cansville, released independently in 2012.
-He began writing novel-length fiction in the mid-1990’s and has completed other books in addition to two stage plays and one feature-length film script.
-He plays drums on the new Dave Marr album, WE WERE ALL IN LOVE.
+Flurry’s original feature screenplay for The Next Paris is an official selection of the 2019 Beverly Hills Film Festival.
+He plays drums on the Dave Marr album, WE WERE ALL IN LOVE.
 Flurry is married to the artist and writer Amy Flurry.
 They live in Athens, Georgia with their two children.